RzgarHosseini/Predictability/README.md

 In this step, starting from the DAG of restrictions generated in step 2, using H-CBN (with 10000 steps of simulated annealing and T=1) we generate the final DAG of restrictions (see the ReadMe file of the CT-CBN for more details).

 ## Step 4: Data Preprocessing.
+Make sure to remove the first and the last line of the final DAG file (with .poset extension).

 ## Step 5: Quantifying the predictability.
+Based on the DAG file (with .poset extension) and the LAMBDA file (with .lambda extension), using "PREDICTABILITY_CBN.R" function, which depends on "ALLOWED.R" function, predictability can be computed.

 # ii) Based on Fitness landscapes: